Sherwood’s mission is to empower children and adults with autism and related disabilities to maximize their potential in

 It started in 1974, when Debbie Wood was a UMKC psychology student, working with a boy in the Olathe Psychiatric Hospital.
 Debbie and the others had been taking turns, working with him day and night for eight months.
 The hospital was getting ready to discharge him, yet there were no schools for him to attend.
-They were going to send him home, without services.
-Debbie said – no way!
+They were going to send him home without services.
+Debbie said – “no way!”
 There has to be something better.
-Debbie, and two other students, started Sherwood Center with six students in a church basement.
+Debbie and two other students started Sherwood with six students in a church basement.
 They used a combination of their last names to create the name and drew toothpicks to see who would be the executive director.

 At that time, it was the first agency to provide specialized education and support services to individuals with autism in the Kansas City area.
 Today, Sherwood provides high-quality services for both children and adults with autism spectrum disorder (ASD) and a wide range of developmental disabilities.

 The philosophy that “there has to be something better” still drives us today.
 We constantly seek to find the most effective methods and resources available to the individuals that we serve.